MihailLimberov/tes/README.md

 # Yu-Gi-Oh!
 Card Game Review System

 ## Overview
 Simple review system for the Yu-Gi-Oh!
 Trading Card Game for the Java Spring class.
-It has yugioh controller, review controller and user authentication with JWT.
-Download and run the project and check http://localhost:8080/swagger-ui/index.html#/ to see it’s capabilities.
+It has yugioh controller, review controller and user authentication.
+Download and run the project and check http://localhost:8081/swagger-ui/index.html#/ to see it’s capabilities.

 ## Controllers
 <img src="https://github.com/MihailLimberov/tes/blob/master/y1.png" alt="Picture of Controllers" width="700" />